Skip to main content

 public void writeToParcel(Parcel dest, int i) {

-// Serialize message attributes, writing the class data into the provided Parcel
+// Serialize message properties, writing the class's data into the externally provided Parcel

 super.writeToBaseInfoParcel(dest);